What do we mean by Business Continuity Disaster Recovery?

-In simple terms, a business continuity plan ensures that, in the event of a disaster happening or your workplace becomes inaccessible, your business can continue to operate with as little interruption as possible.
+If you want to understand business continuity Vs disaster recovery in more detail, you need to first understand what business continuity means.
+In simple terms, a business continuity plan ensures that in the event of a disaster happening or your workplace becomes inaccessible, your business can continue to operate with as little interruption as possible.

 A disaster could be a natural disaster, or it could be related to theft, or even terrorism.
 However, it could also be (and is more likely to be) a cyber attack, human error, adverse publicity, or deliberate damage caused by a disgruntled employee – sadly, this does happen!

-As we’ve seen for the best part of this year, a business continuity plan may involve being able to quickly mobilise employees to work from home.
+As we’ve seen for the best part of this year, a business continuity disaster recovery plan may involve being able to quickly mobilise employees to work from home.

 What Must a Business Continuity Plan Include?